cortesh/UFOs/README.md

 ## Summary:

 This webpage is well designed and attractive to view.
 However, the search capabilities are quite limited.
-The main drawback to this design is that there is no ability to aggregate finds, making it very difficult to gain any meaningful insights from the data.
+The main drawback to this design is that there is no ability to aggregate findings, making it very difficult to gain any meaningful insights from the data.
 If this ability were built, users would be able to discover which states have the highest sightings for example.

 ![top_10_states](https://user-images.githubusercontent.com/26439642/126041773-ad648d76-4885-4d81-8366-37cf68b1931c.png)